Blockstream/satellite/doc/tbs.md

 > NOTE: you can run this command with a non-root user.
 Only the configuration
 > step (`blocksat-cli usb config`) requires root access.

-At this point, if your dish is already correctly pointed, you should be able to start receiving data on Bitcoin Satellite.
-Please follow the [instructions for Bitcoin Satellite configuration](bitcoin.md).
-If your antenna is not aligned yet, please follow the [antenna alignment guide](antenna-pointing.md).

 ## Next Steps

 At this point, if your antenna is already correctly pointed, you should be able to start receiving data on Bitcoin Satellite.
-Please follow the [instructions for Bitcoin Satellite configuration](bitcoin.md).
+Please follow the instructions for [Bitcoin Satellite configuration](bitcoin.md).
 If your antenna is not pointed yet, refer to the [antenna alignment guide](antenna-pointing.md).

 ## Further Information